Frequently Asked Questions About B2B Marketing –Essential Basics

 A: Use the foundation to confirm your brand position and message.

 - What you stand for: What do your clients love about you?
 What can you hang your hat on?
-Do you have a great story?
+How do you want to be perceived?

-- What’s the hook: How should you talk about your value proposition so that you stand out, and that people would want to know more and engage with your brand?
+- What’s the hook: How should you talk about your value proposition so that you stand out and inspire people to learn more and engage with your brand?

-- Are you being consistent in your message across sales conversations, your digital footprint, analyst interviews, executive presentations, etc.?
+- Are you being consistent in your message across sales conversations, your digital footprint, analyst interviews, executive presentations, and internal communication?

 Develop a point-of-view on marketing’s role to drive sales goals, as well as an estimated budget.
 Examples of what to think through: